anishajain5/Hello-World/README.md

 # Hello-World

-Hello the magicians of the absolutes 0's amd 1's.
+Hello the magicians of the absolutes 0's and 1's.